na-soft-dev/song-tag/README.md

 # Song Tag

-**🎵 An AI-powered mp3 tag editor and media player for Windows and Linux that automatically updates ID3 metadata for mp3 files.
-Modernize your mp3 collection.**
+**An MP3 tag editor 🎵 for Windows and Linux that automatically edits ID3 metadata for audio files.
+It helps organize and modernize your music collection. ⚡**

+Modernize and organize your music collection by fixing and enhancing song tags automatically.

+This tool acts as a music metadata editor that processes MP3 files while you play 🎧 them.
+Features include:

 <table>
   <tr>